The Allergy and Clinical Immunology Subspecialty Residency Program has a large, diverse patient population in both allergy and immunodeficiency.

 Training Requirements

-The Allergy and Clinical Immunology Subspecialty Residency Program follows the training requirements set by the Royal College of Physicians and Surgeons (RCPSC).
+The Pediatric Allergy and Clinical Immunology Subspecialty Residency Program follows the training requirements set by the Royal College of Physicians and Surgeons (RCPSC).

 3. One (1) block in a clinical immunology diagnostic laboratory